These Three Women Are ‘Reshaping Life After Loss’ | Huffington Post

 I’m very sorry.

-Three years later, I moved from DC to LA for a boyfriend and a job, and met Carla.
+Then, three years later, I moved from DC to LA for a boyfriend and a job, and met Carla (Fernandez).
 We’d been working together for a few months and were walking back from coffee one day when she mentioned her dad had died six months before.
 We now talk a lot about “deer-in-headlights syndrome:” A sudden freeze in conversation when we mention those parts of our stories, followed by the pity-face.

 You were familiar with the pity-face.

-That fall, Carla invited a handful of women over for dinner one Sunday.
-All had lost at least one parent.
+That fall, Carla invited a handful of women she’d met who’d all lost parents over for dinner one Sunday night.
 I still remember the, “Oh f*ck, do I really want to do this?” feeling as I knocked on her door that night.